Boost Your College Application

-- The Published Research Article could be mentioned in the college applications especially it adds weight for Science, Engineering, and Business majors
+- The Published Research Article could be mentioned in the college applications, as it adds weight for Science, Engineering, and Business majors

 - The Instructor/Research mentor, could give additional letter of recommendation in the college application.

 - Students could take their newly acquired knowledge to next steps, and compete in any science or design competitions such as the Biomimicry National Youth Design Challenge

 - Builds various soft skills as students go through this program